Like so many other parents balancing law school and life, Emily Horjus '23 was multitasking.

 Where exactly her law degree will take, she’s not sure.
 But for now, Horjus says she’s fortunate to have some extra time and flexibility to think about it.

-Learn more about the Part-Time JD Program for Parents and Caregivers.
+Learn more about the Flexible Part-Time JD Program.